s-zeid/site/legal/privacy-policy/index.md

          or blog comment to my account at Google LLC

     * [Google LLC](https://policies.google.com/privacy)
-      \- my email provider, for the purpose of delivering your message or blog comment to me
+      \- my email provider and Web fonts provider, for the purposes of delivering your message or blog comment to me and to provide fonts for some of my Web sites.
+In the case of fonts, they will see your IP address, Web browser, the domain name of the site you visited, the page you visited, the page from which you came, and the date and time of your visit.

     * [Hurricane Electric LLC](https://he.net/privacy.html)
       \- my DNS host; they will see your IP address and the domain name